KellumDev/backend-test/README.md

 ## Conclusions

 For each endpoint, I opted for a request body paired with a validator.
-While query parameters could have served the same purpose, employing a request body introduces an extra layer of security, a crucial consideration in any API environment.
-Additionally, including validation is always essential for clients to effectively manage error handling, particularly during POST requests.
+While query parameters could have served the same purpose, employing a request body introduces an extra layer of security.

 In regards to data querying, I consistently used subquerying to conduct aggregations on intermediate results.
 This ensures both organization and adaptability for potential future scenarios, such as calculating averages or executing other operations.
 By executing these calculations in the outer query, updates can be made quickly, and readability is preserved.